umrlastig/OutdoorFootprintNetworkPipeline/README.md

 - Plugin QGis "SciPy Filters"

+## Environment Setup

-The environment setup depends on your profile: development (if you need to modify Tracklib or Geonetlib), or user (if you just want to run the pipeline on a use case).
+The environment setup depends on your profile:

+- development : in case you need to modify either the Tracklib or Geonetlib Python library ,
+- or user (if you just want to run the pipeline on a use case).

-### Development Environment Setup
+### "May be to fix bug in tracklib and geonetlib" Environment Setup

 1. You need to install the following libraries: